 Elaine Bay – 20 non-powered sites (40 persons) – costing $8 per person per night – No advance booking required – first come, first served.
 Elaine Bay Campsite.

 French Pass – 18 non-powered sites (36 persons) – costing $13 per night.
 Bookings required, however I am in the process of making arrangements and will keep you all informed of developments.
 French Pass Campsite.

-The event will be self-catered – re-supply provisions are available at Okiwi Motor Camp and at the French Pass General Store.
+The event was self-catered – re-supply provisions were available at Okiwi Motor Camp and at the French Pass General Store.

-In order to save time, it is recommended to stock up with provisions prior to catching the ferry from Wellington.
+In order to save time, it was recommended to stock up with provisions prior to catching the ferry from Wellington.